Career in Nephrology in India 2024-25: Admission, Course, Jobs & Salary

 Diplomate of the National Board of Medical Exams (D.N.B.) in Nephrology3 years

-How to get admission to Nephrology Course?
+How to get admission to the Nephrology Course?

 The following is the admission procedure for MD in Nephrology:

-• Candidates having an MBBS degree can apply for MD in Nephrology course with a minimum of 60% marks.
+• Candidates having an MBBS degree can apply for an MD in Nephrology course with a minimum of 60% marks.

 • Candidates have to appear in NEET PG for admission to the course.